EU Trade Policy

 Trade with Developing Countries

-- Export Controls: The revised regulation on export control rules for dual-use goods (2021) includes cyber security and surveillance technology, enhancing the EU's ability to adapt to evolving security risks and rapid technological advancements, thereby mitigating their impacts.
+- Export Controls: The revised regulation on export control rules for dual-use goods (Regulation (EU) 2021/821) enhances the EU's ability to adapt to evolving security risks and rapid technological advancements, thereby mitigating their impacts.

-- International Procurement Instrument (IPI): With this Regulation (2022), the EU's influence on negotiating the opening of third-country markets increases, creating new opportunities for EU businesses.
+- International Procurement Instrument (IPI): Regulation (EU)2022/1031strengthens the EU’s negotiating position regarding access to third-country procurement marketscreating new opportunities for EU businesses.
 While the EU has an open procurement market, the world's largest, EU companies often face difficulties accessing public contracts in third countries, especially in sectors where the EU is particularly competitive (e.g., transportation equipment, telecommunications, energy production, medical equipment, and construction services).

-- Anti-coercion Instrument: the EU member states have come to a political agreement on a legislative tool aiming to prevent and counteract (through taking countermeasures) coercive measures taken by third countries against the EU and/or its member-states.
+- Anti-coercion Instrument: the EU member states have come to a political agreement on a legislative tool aiming to prevent and counteract coercive measures taken by third countries against the EU and/or its member-states.

 The decision-making process of the EU trade policy